Saturday, January 5, 2019

 Recap

 Last year, we bit off more than we could chew while adjusting to life with a newborn.
 One month into 2018, with a 3 and a half month old, 1 and a half year old, and newly turned 3 year old, we started a 7 month journey sharing our home with a beautiful family, totaling 10 people in our three bedroom house.
 The family was part of our small group, and God called us to open up our home as a solution to their needs.
 The other family included a brand new baby, born one week after move in, a 2 year old, a 4 year old, and a 6 year old.
 We didn’t realize how much we had altered our lives until after they moved into their own place.
-We had transported everything from our office to the spare bedroom of the apartment where some cherished friends live so that we could transform the office into a room for us and Levi.
-This opened up the master bedroom with the large closet and separate bathroom for the three older kids in the other family.
+We had transported everything from our office to the spare bedroom of the apartment where some cherished friends live so that we could transform the office into a room for us and L. This opened up the master bedroom with the large closet and separate bathroom for the three older kids in the other family.
 Everything from the master bedroom and closet found a new home with another friend for 7 months.
 Our older two kids commenced sharing a room and loved it, though naptime presented challenges I was not always prepared to handle.
-By moving Emma Kate to Joshua’s room, this opened up the guest room for the new baby and our friend.
+By moving EK to J’s room, this opened up the guest room for the new baby and our friend.

 I poured myself out, trying to give my very best to everyone, and things didn’t always proceed as I hoped they would.
 I don’t offer up information from the past year for others to think I am great, because I am not.
 I never did anything radical by biblical standards regarding the life of a believer, and I failed many times.
 I served, but not always joyfully.
 Sometimes it was with great groaning, and no one wants to be with someone who only gives assistance because she feels obligated and makes that known through body language, actions, and/or words.
 I am human and limited in my time, energy, and resources.
 I am a sinner with such pervasive flaws that quickly come to light when I am in close proximity to others.
 Serving those around me wasn’t easy, as sacrifice never is, but obedience to what God is prompting is always the right action.
 Further, when you love people, you lay things down to lift them up and demonstrate you want their flourishing.
 I didn’t follow God’s leading to get anything.
 No one owes me.
 I just trusted my good Father and walked by faith.